-- Public bidding laws that focus on the lowest life cycle cost versus lowest initial cost. - Election versus the appointment of clerks and clerk-treasurers in cities and towns. - The prohibition of allowing municipal employees from serving on the council for which they work. - Due process and access to the courts before a public officer (elected or appointed) can be removed from office for infractions related to accounting of public funds and accounting procedures. - Efficiency, accuracy and transparency in providing citizens with public notice information. - A municipal non-voting representative on all elected school boards. - Pension benefits for public safety employees without mandates to increase benefits that do not include increases in state funding and/or member contributions. - Funding the 1977 police and fire pension plan, free from changes that are not actuarially sound. - Providing pension benefits without direct or indirect increases to employer pension costs without additional measures to provide funding. - Freedom from state-imposed personnel or labor related rules, regulations and restrictions regarding municipal employment except in regard to safety-related issues. - Freedom from state requirements that would mandate municipalities to recognize formal labor organizations to be covered by collective bargaining laws. - Freedom from state mandates that require municipalities to establish formal merit systems for public safety employees. - Early retirement incentives for municipal employees. - Greater flexibility to move public safety employees from PERF to the 1977 Fund.
+- Public bidding laws that (1) focus on the lowest life cycle cost versus lowest initial cost and (2) allow the use of technology, such as electronic bidding, in the bid process - Election versus the appointment of clerks and clerk-treasurers in cities and towns. - The prohibition of allowing municipal employees from serving on the council for which they work. - Due process and access to the courts before a public officer (elected or appointed) can be removed from office for infractions related to accounting of public funds and accounting procedures. - Efficiency, accuracy and transparency in providing citizens with public notice information. - A municipal non-voting representative on all elected school boards. - Pension benefits for public safety employees without mandates to increase benefits that do not include increases in state funding and/or member contributions. - Funding the 1977 police and fire pension plan, free from changes that are not actuarially sound. - Providing pension benefits without direct or indirect increases to employer pension costs without additional measures to provide funding. - Freedom from state-imposed personnel or labor related rules, regulations and restrictions regarding municipal employment except in regard to safety-related issues. - Freedom from state requirements that would mandate municipalities to recognize formal labor organizations to be covered by collective bargaining laws. - Freedom from state mandates that require municipalities to establish formal merit systems for public safety employees. - Early retirement incentives for municipal employees. - Greater flexibility to move public safety employees from PERF to the 1977 Fund. - For appointments to municipal boards or commissions, the authority to select members based on qualifications and suitability for the job without the statutory requirement to select based on partisan affiliation.

-COMMUNITY AND ECONOMIC DEVELOPMENT
+COMMUNITY & ECONOMIC DEVELOPMENT